mirceaulinic/mirceaulinic.github.io/_posts/2016-11-17-network-orchestration-with-salt-and-napalm.md

 Exactly in the same manner can be used for the other available modules (examples in the documentation): [BGP](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_bgp.html#module-salt.modules.napalm_bgp), [NTP](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_ntp.html#module-salt.modules.napalm_ntp), [SNMP](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_snmp.html#module-salt.modules.napalm_snmp), [Users](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_users.html#module-salt.modules.napalm_users), [Route](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_route.html#module-salt.modules.napalm_route) etc.

 In the examples above we have been working with one single minion for simplicity.
-Moving forward, let's introduce the [grains](https://docs.saltstack.com/en/develop/ref/grains/all/salt.grains.napalm.html#module-salt.grains.napalm) -- they help you group devices based on their characteristics.
-The collection of this information is immediately after the connection is established.
+Moving forward, let's introduce the [grains](https://docs.saltstack.com/en/develop/ref/grains/all/salt.grains.napalm.html#module-salt.grains.napalm) -- they help you select devices based on their characteristics.
+This information is collected immediately after the connection is established.
 Few examples:

 - Execute traceroute on all minions whose ID begins with ```edge``` (yes, you can use regex to match):